mayflower/mo4-coding-standard/README.md

 * doc blocks of class properties must be multiline and have exactly one `@var` annotation

 ### MO4.Formatting.AlphabeticalUseStatements
-* `use` statements must be sorted lexicographically, grouped by empty lines.
+* `use` statements must be sorted lexicographically.
 The order function can be configured.

 #### Configuration
 The `order` property of the `MO4.Formatting.AlphabeticalUseStatements` sniff defines